 Beyond just feeding and monitoring their health, raccoons need mental stimulation and physical exercise to stay healthy and happy.
 This can mean dedicating a significant portion of your day to their care.

-Being wild animals, raccoons’ socialization needs can differ greatly from domesticated pets.
+Raccoons are wild animals, and their socialization needs can differ greatly from domesticated pets.
 They may struggle to understand or adapt to human social cues, leading to isolation or stress.

-Unlike dogs or cats, they may not form the same emotional attachments to humans, and their interactions can be unpredictable.
+Unlike dogs or cats, raccoons may not form the same emotional attachments to humans, and their interactions can be unpredictable.
 This can make establishing a bond or training them challenging.

 Finding veterinary care for a raccoon can be a daunting task.
 Many vets are not equipped or experienced to handle exotic animals, and those who are may not be nearby.